schependom/recursive-reasoning-network/README.md

 ssh-copy-id -i ~/.ssh/id_ed25519.pub <your-username>@<host>
 ```

-Next, setup the SSH details of your `<host>` in `~/.ssh/config` (Unix), so that you don't have to type in the full details every time you want to connect:
+Next, setup the SSH details of your `<host>` in `~/.ssh/config` (for macOS - check file path for other Unix system), so that you don't have to type in the full details every time you want to connect:

 ```txt
 Host <host>